chrisinajar/american-sounding-names/README.md

   * `gender`: (string) 'male' or 'female' to limit the result to one or the other

 #### `.last([options])`
-Return a random american sounding first name.
+Return a random american sounding last name.

 * `options` does nothing lol